Animal consciousness: Animal ethics

 Bernard Rollin of Colorado State University, the principal author of two U.S. federal laws regulating pain relief for animals, writes that researchers remained unsure into the 1980s as to whether animals experience pain, and veterinarians trained in the U.S. before 1989 were simply taught to ignore animal pain.
-In his interactions with scientists and other veterinarians, Rollin was regularly asked to prove animals are conscious and provide scientifically acceptable grounds for claiming they feel pain.
-The denial of animal consciousness by scientists has been described as mentophobia by Donald Griffin.
+In his interactions with scientists and other veterinarians, Rollin asserts that he was regularly asked to prove animals are conscious and provide scientifically acceptable grounds for claiming they feel pain.
+The denial of animal consciousness by scientists has been labelled as mentophobia by Donald Griffin.
 Academic reviews of the topic are equivocal, noting that the argument that animals have at least simple conscious thoughts and feelings has strong support, but some critics continue to question how reliably animal mental states can be determined.
-A refereed journal Animal Sentience launched in 2015 by the Institute of Science and Policy of The Humane Society of the United States is devoted to research on this and related topics.
+A refereed journal Animal Sentience launched in 2016 by the Institute of Science and Policy of The Humane Society of the United States is devoted to research on this and related topics.

 Defining consciousness

 Consciousness is an elusive concept that presents many difficulties when attempts are made to define it.
 Its study has progressively become an interdisciplinary challenge for numerous researchers, including ethologists, neurologists, cognitive neuroscientists, philosophers, psychologists and psychiatrists.

-In 1976 Richard Dawkins wrote, "The evolution of the capacity to simulate seems to have culminated in subjective consciousness.
-Why this should have happened is, to me, the most profound mystery facing modern biology".
+In 1976, Richard Dawkins wrote, "The evolution of the capacity to simulate seems to have culminated in subjective consciousness.
+Why this should have happened is, to me, the most profound mystery facing modern biology."
 In 2004, eight neuroscientists felt it was still too soon for a definition.
-They wrote an apology in "Human Brain Function":
+They wrote an apology in "Human Brain Function", in which they stated: